cg-tuwien/Auto-Vk-Toolkit/README.md

 - Loading of a multitude of image formats, including cube maps.
 - Versatile [serializer](./docs/serializer.md) support which allows to serialize Vulkan resources such as `avk:buffer` or `avk::image` instances, and also custom types; based on [cereal](https://github.com/USCiLab/cereal).
 - [User interface](./docs/ImGui.md) support through [ImGui](https://github.com/ocornut/imgui) with support for displaying textures in the UI.
-- Support for real-time ray tracing (RTX) and building of acceleration structures through [_Auto-Vk_](https://github.com/cg-tuwien/Auto-Vk)
+- Support for real-time ray tracing (RTX) and convenient building of acceleration structures from triangle meshes or AABBs.
 - Support for dividing meshes into [meshlets](./docs/meshlets.md) which can be rendered with task and mesh shaders.
+- Handling of bone hierarchies, supporting animation of skinned meshes.

 # Installation